-Welcome to the CMTC web page.
-The Center was formed in 1997 to develop and expand programs in toxicology and carcinogenesis at Penn State University.
-Over the past ten years the Center has fostered the development of graduate and undergraduate programs in toxicology.
-This was accomplished by the hiring of outstanding faculty, post-doctoral fellows, coupled with the recruitment of highly qualified students.
-In 2004 we moved into a new state-of-the-art research building with modern core facilities, including; Bioinformatics Consulting Center, Center for Computational Genomics, Center for Quantitative Cell Analysis (flow cytometry, confocal microscopy, etc), DNA Microarray Facility and Transgenic Mouse Facility.
-Support for the CMTC is provided from a variety of sources including Penn State Institutes for Energy and the Environment, grants from industry and the National Institutes of Health.
+The Center for Molecular Toxicology and Carcinogenesis (CMTC) was formed in 1997 to develop and expand programs in toxicology and carcinogenesis at Penn State.
+Over the past twenty-two years, the center has fostered the development of interdisciplinary research programs as well as graduate and undergraduate programs in toxicology.
+This was accomplished by the hiring of outstanding faculty and post-doctoral fellows, coupled with the recruitment of highly qualified students.

 The Metabolomics Core Facility is housed within the CMTC and we provide administrative support and work closely with this core laboratory.
 The CMTC is located in the Huck Institutes of the Life Sciences Building and is funded and supported by a variety of sources including the Institutes of Energy and the Environment http://www.iee.psu.edu , the Huck Institutes of the Life Sciences https://www.huck.psu.edu , the Strategic Interdisciplinary Research Office https://www.research.psu.edu/siro , and grants from Industry and the National Institutes of Health https://www.nih.gov

 Overall goals of the center are:

 - Provide a structure for the development of multi-investigator projects in the area of environmental toxicology across the university

 - To enhance collaborative interdisciplinary research

 - To understand toxic effects of compounds at the molecular and biochemical level